sonlexuan3000/MerkleKV/README.md

 ## 📚 Usage (Client API)

 MerkleKV uses a simple, text-based protocol similar to Memcached.
-You can interact with any `MerkleKV` node using standard TCP clients like `netcat`, `telnet`, or custom applications.
+You can interact with any `MerkleKV` node using standard TCP clients like `netcat` (nc) or custom applications.

 ### Protocol Overview